 - Pre-Shared Key: This key must be exactly the same on both VPN routers.
 It is case sensitive, and it does support special characters.
 Using both is a good idea, such as: f00m0nk3y@BubbaLand.
 The longer the key, the better.
 Think of this like a "password" for the tunnel.
 Since this only gets entered once on each side and there is no need to remember it, it is better to make this as long and complex as possible.

-Phase 2 is what builds the actual tunnel, sets the protocol to use, and sets the length of time to keep the tunnel up when there is no traffic on it.
+Phase 2 is what builds the actual tunnel, sets the protocol to use, and sets the length of time to keep the tunnel up when there is no traffic.

 - Protocol: ESP is the de facto standard for what most VPN systems use as a transport protocol.
 This is the recommended setting.
 Note: The system should auto generate a firewall rule to allow ESP or AH to the endpoint of the VPN.
 If it does not, a firewall rule allowing ESP (or AH) traffic to the endpoint interface will need to be created.

-- Encryption algorithms: As before in phase 1, make sure the algorithm is set exactly as it is set on the other VPN router.
+- Encryption Algorithm: As before in phase 1, make sure the algorithm is set exactly as it is set on the other VPN router.
 Several can be used if desired; Everything selected is available for use.
 That said, it is recommended to only check the one that will be used.
-Use AES-128 (Rijndael) if available.
+Use AES-256 if available.

-- Hash algorithms: Also as in phase 1 make sure the selected hash matches the one on the other end.
+- Hash Algorithm: As in phase 1 make sure the selected hash matches the one on the other end.
 And as with the previous step, don't add things that are not needed.
 SHA1 is a good setting, but like phase 1, some routers may only support MD5.

 - Click Save